 If your doctor prescribes an antibiotic, do clarify that it is indeed necessary, and then follow the dosage guidelines closely.
-Once you have started on a round of antibiotics, it’s vital that you don’t stop midway, even if your child’s symptoms seems markedly better, as this may lead to a secondary infection if the bacteria is not fully killed.
-And never give your child antibiotics ‘left over’ from a previous bout of similar illness.
+Once you have started on a round of antibiotics, it’s vital that you don’t stop midway, even if your child’s symptoms seem markedly better, as this may lead to secondary infection if the bacteria is not fully killed.
+And never give your child antibiotics ‘leftover’ from a previous bout of similar illness.
 Always only give them as prescribed by your doctor.

 By Dorothea Chow